Research Project Page Template

 Abstract

-Photo of two dogs running side-by-side in shallow water, lossily compressed using the DiffC algorithm
+Photo of two running dogs, lossily compressed using the DiffC algorithm

 A photo of two dogs running side-by-side in shallow water, lossily compressed using the DiffC algorithm.